 4. Make it personal.

 Every listener should feel that you are dealing directly with their heart as an individual, as if it is just the two of you in the room.
-One of the best ways to do this is to write out your closing prayer in advance that leads people in committing to the points of the message.
+One of the best ways to do this is to write out in advance a closing prayer that leads people in committing to the points of the message.
 Writing it out in this way keeps you from saying the same thing every week.

 The Word of God really is powerful when it gets into the souls of your hearers.
 So be sure to allow the Holy Spirit room to work by giving everyone an opportunity to choose to follow Jesus.
 Then lead them in that commitment and expect that some will be saved.
 But as you do, avoid using manipulative pressure tactics.
 Our goal is not to close the sale and get commitments.
 Our goal is to help people begin a new life, transformed by God.